GodOnlyKnowsXZY/Obstacle-avoidance-uisng-Ros-and-YUMi/README.md

 - Important- have to set one of the above 2, as sim is false by default, and if false, it looks for a robot IP.
 - The Kinect data being used is part of the launch file freenect-xyz.launch under the freenect_launch package.
 The TF between the Kinect and the robot is defined there, tweak according to requirements.
 - The Python scripts in test1_moveit_config/scripts are coded using the Python MoveIt!
 API.
 The basic libraries used are moveit_commander, geometry_msgs, rospy, moveit_msgs.

 #### Package structure:
 - ~/ws/src
-- testpack
-- yumi.urdf
-- CmakeLists.txt
+    - yumi_description
         - package.xml
         - launch
         - meshes
-- worlds
+        - urdf
-- config
+        - CmakeLists.txt
-- scripts
+        - package.xml
     - test1_moveit_config
         - CMakeLists.txt
         - package.xml
         - config
         - launch
             - execute.launch
             - test.launch
         - scene
         - scripts
             - mainNode.py
             - test.py

 #### RobotStudio (RAPID):
 - There will be 9 RAPID files in total: 3 .sys files (common, messages and socket, which are common to all tasks) and 6 .mod files (2 each of stateServer, motionServer and motion, 1 for each arm).
 - Use the install server tutorial on https://wiki.ros.org/abb for reference as to how to install and run the server.

 - Here's the configuration->controller setup:

 ##### Tasks:

 Task  Type	TrustLevel	Use Mechanical Unit Group
 - MotionServer_left	SEMISTATIC	SysStop	rob_l
 - MotionServer_right	SEMISTATIC	SysStop	rob_r
 - StateServer_left	SEMISTATIC	NoSafety	rob_l